Why Don’t Lions Attack Safari Vehicles

 6.Gorillas are herbivores

-Their diet mainly consists of leaves, stems, fruit, and bamboo.
-They occasionally eat insects but do not hunt other animals.
+Their diet mainly consists of leaves, stems, fruit, and bamboo, Gorillas sometimes eat insects but do not hunt other animals.

 7.They use tools in the wild

-Gorillas have been observed using sticks to test water depth or logs to cross swampy areas a sign of advanced problem-solving skills.
+Gorillas use sticks to test water depth or logs to cross swampy areas a sign of problem-solving.

 Unlike their lowland cousins, mountain gorillas do not thrive in zoos or captivity, which makes protecting them in the wild even more important.